agency-quill/agency/documentation/web/dynamic-dynamic-alley.md

 ### Data

 The __Dymanic Dynamic Alley__ is a single block of `HTML` and `CSS`.
-Even though we could put it all in one field, breaking it up across all five improves readability and makes editing easier.
+Even though we could put all of the code in one field, breaking it up across all five improves readability and makes editing easier.

 For the ad to display correctly, populate the five fields of the offer code as outlined below.
 Only the `u_ad_html_02` and `u_ad_html_04` fields should be customized. ___Do not change the other three___.